 - I also personally wouldn’t go into an onsen if I am in the middle of my period, as I don’t want to leak blood and inconvenience others.

 6. Do not use your phone or any electronics / smart watches, and definitely NO TAKING PHOTOS!

 This is why there are no photos of the inside of an onsen in this blog post.
-Your phone and electronics must be immediately put away inside the locker at all times, even when you’re at the locker room or vanity area.
+Your phone and electronics must be immediately put away inside the locker at all times, even when you’re in the locker room or vanity area.
 People will be butt-naked everywhere as soon as you enter the locker room, so try not to have your phone out even if you are just texting or using other apps.
 It may be a source of anxiety and privacy concern to other onsen visitors.
-If you need to check the time, there should be wall clock in each onsen rooms so there is really no need to check your phone.
+If you need to check the time, there should be a wall clock in each onsen room so there is really no need to check your phone.

 7. Keep your voice down and try to be quiet

-The full guide of how to enjoy an Onsen like a local
+How to enjoy an Onsen like a local

 Ok, now that we have established the ground rules, here’s what you can expect from going to an onsen in detail: